K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Preliminaries

 \subsection{Foliation}

 In this subsection, we recall the concept of a foliation and related properties.
 The references are \cite{tonFol97, BGbookSasakian08}.
 A $p$-dimensional foliation $\mathcal{F}$ of an $n$-dimensional manifold $M$ refers to the partition of $M$ into a union of disjoint $p$-dimensional immersed submanifolds $\{L_\alpha\}_{\alpha\in A}$, called leaves, with the following property.
-Every point is on a chart $U$ with coordinates $(x_1,... x_p;~ y_1,...y_{q}),~ p+q=n,$ such that, for each $L_\alpha$, a connected component of $U\cap L_\alpha$ is described by the equations Consequently, it is called a foliated coordinate chart.
+Every point is on a chart $U$ with coordinates $(x_1,... x_p;~ y_1,...y_{q}),~ p+q=n,$ such that, for each $L_\alpha$, a connected component of $U\cap L_\alpha$ is described by the equations Consequently, it is called a foliated coordinate chart and let $E$ denote the sub-bundle of $TM$ tangential to $\mathcal{F}$.
+A vector field $X$ is said to be foliate with respect to foliation $\mathcal{F}$ if for every section $Y\in E$, $\lie_X Y$ is also tangential.